Industry Surveys

 and Mexico City

-as competition between traditional and newer IFCs and cities for the wealthy is
+as competition between traditional and newer IFCs and cities for

 expected to intensify